 For starters, it is known to increase page latency.
 Without a good header bidding wrapper, adding and managing demand partners can also be challenging.
-To counter these problems, Google launched its version of server-side header bidding and named it Exchange Bidding in Dynamic Allocation (EBDA).
+To counter these problems, Google launched its version of server-side header bidding and named it Exchange Bidding in Dynamic Allocation (EBDA and now Open Bidding).
 Knowing that it can resolve the latency issues inherent with header bidding, publishers readily agree to get onboard.

 Even though EBDA is easy to get started with, when it comes to getting access to the feature, Google made it a bit tricky.
 Why’s that?
 Well, EBDA is only available for publishers with Google Ad Manager accounts.

 Once you get the Ad Manager account, you need to apply for EBDA.
 And then manually add demand partners after signing a contract.
 Now that you know the prerequisites, let’s help you set up exchange bidding.